Materials-Consortia/OPTIMADE/optimade.rst

   **REQUIRED keys:**

+  - :field:`property-uri`: String.
+    A static URI identifier representing the specific version of the property.
+    It SHOULD not be changed as long as the property definition remains the same, and SHOULD change when the property definition changes.
+    If the field :field:`property-url` is not given, it SHOULD be on the form of a resolvable URL that returns a response according to the description of that field.
+    If the field :field:`property-url` is given, this field is understood as a URN, and clients SHOULD NOT try to resolve it as a URL.

+  **OPTIONAL keys:**

   - :field:`version`: String.
     This string indicates the version of the property definition.
     The string SHOULD be in the format described by the `semantic versioning v2 <https://semver.org/spec/v2.0.0.html>` standard.

-  **OPTIONAL keys:**

-  - :field:`property-uri`: String.
+  - :field:`property-url`: String.
-    A URI that SHOULD resolve to a JSON response that contains the present Property Definition.
+    A URL that SHOULD return a JSON response that contains the present Property Definition.
     The format of the response MUST be that of an `OPTIMADE Entry Listing Info Endpoint <Entry Listing Info Endpoints>`_, except the only mandatory keys are :field:`data` with the subfield :field:`properties`, but the response MAY contain other fields.
     This format makes it possible for a Property Definition in an Entry Listing Info endpoint to set :field:`x-optimade-property-uri` as a link back to the same Info endpoint.
     However, the field MAY also link to a resource external from the implementation to clarify to clients that a property used in several databases represents the same thing.

   - :field:`unit-definitions`: List.
     A list of definitions of the symbols used in the Property Definition (including its nested levels) for physical units given as values of the :field:`x-optimade-unit` field.
     See subsection `Physical Units in Property Definitions`_ for the details on how units are represented in OPTIMADE Property Definitions and the precise format of this dictionary.